tyleryouk/00os-origin/00reaper/research/00OS-config-current-state.md

 # 00OS Configuration Files Summary

-This document summarizes the content of the configuration files found in `00os/config/` as of [Current Date - Please Update Manually].
+This document summarizes the content of the configuration files found in `00os/config/` as of June 12, 2024.

+## Configuration Changes
+- The `terminal.md` file has been removed to eliminate confusion about command prefix configurability
+- Command prefix ('>') is now treated as a fixed system property, not a configurable setting
+- All configuration is now centralized in `settings.md`

 ## 1. `00os/config/settings.md`